echoDaveD/EHS-Sentinel/README.md

 ### v1.0.0 - 2025-03-xx
 - EHS-Sentinel has been heavily modified to incorporate the control mechanism
-- The read-in behavior of the modbus registers has been revised from chunks to single bytes
+- The read-in behavior of the modbus registers has been revised from chunks to single byte
 - MessageProcessor now runs asynchronously
 - MessageProducer added which takes over the writing communication with the WP
 - Configuration of HASS entities has moved from hardcoded to NASA Repository